ddrohan/web-app-dev-labs/lab2/step_5.md

 ![](../images/donationwebapp1.jpg)

-There's a bit more work involved to get this feature implemented, so the first thing we'll do is write a function to allow us to *add* a donation to our list (in the factory).
+What we need to do here is write 2 functions, one called **deleteDonation** to *delete* a donation and another called **incrementUpvotes** to increase its *upvotes* property - both of which need to be added to the factory.

 ---